-This course involves an introduction to the taxonomy, morphology, reproduction, evolution, and ecological importance of nonvascular plants (algae, fungi, and bryophytes).
+This course involves a survey of algae, fungi, and plants including comparative studies of structure, reproduction, evolution, ecology, and economic importance.
 The course includes three (3) hours of lecture and three (3) hours of laboratory each week.
-Prerequisites: BIO 111, 112.
-Spring, alternate years.
+Prerequisites: Bio 111, 112.
+Spring.